EcuadorTranslations

 • Passport (copy, sometimes translated bio page)

-• Proof of address — A utility bill or bank statement (translated)
+• Proof of address — A utility bill or bank statement showing your Ecuador address (translated if in English)

 • Income verification — Pay stubs, pension letter, or tax returns (translated)

 Requirements vary by bank.
-Banco Pichincha, Banco del Pacífico, and Produbanco each have slightly different requirements.
+Banco Pichincha, Banco del Pacifico, and Produbanco each have slightly different requirements.
+Some banks also require a reference from an existing Ecuadorian account holder.

 Documents for Real Estate